Thursday, 11 January 2024

 As studying them in life has proven extremely difficult, most of what we know about the Headtakers’ biology has come from dead specimens.
 The most striking feature of the Headtakers is that they completely lack any hindlimbs.
 Unlike whales or snakes they do not even have vestigial bones attesting to their former existence.
 Instead of legs, they use their long arms to walk.
 These end in raptorial “feet” with four clawed digits, in addition to which they also have a large sickle claw not unlike a dromaeosaur.
 By themselves the “feet” are quite dextrous and can be used to hold and manipulate objects, but for finer and more practical tasks the Headtakers instead use their long chameleon-tail, almost like a tentacle.

 Their heads are quite large, holding a roughly human-sized brain.
 Their jaws are edentulous, having only a sharp-edged beak.
 The tongue is mobile and the larynx inside the throat complex, probably allowing the Headtakers some degree of verbal communication.
+On top of the snout were found receptor-pits for infrared-vision, similar to some snakes.

 What exactly the Headtakers evolved from has been a surprisingly difficult question.
 At first glance, their scaly skin makes some type of reptile the most obvious.
 As the back of their anapsid skull lacks any fenestrae, an affinity with the Parareptilia has been suggested in the past, putting the headtakers close to bolosaurs, pareiasaurs and perhaps even turtles.
 However, the body of at least one pregnant female has been dissected, which revealed unlaid eggs inside the abdomen.
 The eggs were soft and gelatinous, like a frog’s spawn.
 This suggests that the headtakers actually reproduce like amphibians, perhaps rearing their tadpoles in unseen underground spawning pools.
 If true, this means their origin must lie outside Amniota, most likely inside the Reptiliomorpha like so many other of the “reptilian” creatures on Ryl Madol.
 A few of the more serpentine “microsaurs”, a polyphyletic group made up of lepospondyls and other stem-amniotes, have been suggested as possible ancestors.